Geosciences, Pollution Prevention and Treatment

 Know-how and skills

-The skills and competencies of the GPTP pathway involve learning to apply a scientific approach, and are identical to those of the STEE pathway for the first 2 years.
+The skills and expertise acquired in the GPTP program involve learning applied and scientific approaches, which are identical to those in the STEE program for the first two years.

-The aim of the third year is to enable students to become autonomous in areas and measures relating to the various fields of pollution prevention and management:
+The third year aims to enable students to become autonomous in areas and measures relating to the various fields of pollution prevention and management:

-1. Mobilize fundamental concepts and technologies in analytical chemistry, chemical thermodynamics, solution chemistry, physical chemistry of materials and chemical and physical-chemical water purification techniques to tackle a problem in the field of water chemistry or analyze a research or presentation document on water chemistry.
+1. Apply fundamental concepts and technologies in analytical chemistry, chemical thermodynamics, solution chemistry, physical chemistry of materials, and chemical and physicochemical water purification techniques to address an issue in the field of water chemistry or analyze a research paper or presentation on water chemistry.

-2. Propose wastewater treatment process solutions.
-Size physico-chemical and biological treatment processes, then propose a complete design for an "ERU" WWTP.
+2. Propose wastewater treatment solutions.
+Size the physical-chemical and biological treatment processes, then propose a complete design for an "ERU" wastewater treatment plant.

 3. Mobilize fundamental concepts and technologies for microbial identification and water analysis.

-4. Be familiar with the main water and waste-related legislation, the links between water stakeholders and how to explain waste management on a regional scale.
+4. Be familiar with important laws relating to water and waste, the links between water stakeholders, and be able to explain waste management at the regional level.

-5. Propose extensive treatment solutions for small wastewater treatment plants (lagooning, reed filters, vegetated discharge zones, etc.).
+5. Propose extensive treatment solutions for small wastewater treatment plants (lagooning, reed bed filters, vegetated discharge areas, etc.).

-6. Identify the waste concerned and then choose the most appropriate treatment method, taking into account all technical, ecological, economic and social constraints (methanization, composting, thermal treatment, sorting-recycling, landfill, radioactive waste).
+6. Identify the waste concerned and then choose the appropriate treatment method, taking into account all technical, environmental, economic, and social constraints (methanization, composting, thermal treatment, sorting and recycling, landfill, radioactive waste).

-7. Master the different ways of recovering water treatment by-products, organic by-products from economic activities and gaseous by-products from industry.
+7. Mastering the various methods of recovering value from wastewater treatment by-products, organic by-products from economic activities, and gaseous by-products produced by industries.

-8. Acquire a knowledge base in pedology and soil science to describe, classify and characterize soils, their physical, chemical and biological properties, as well as their formation and evolution in different environments.
+8. Acquire a foundation of knowledge in pedology and soil science to describe, classify, and characterize soils, their physical, chemical, and biological properties, as well as their formation and evolution in different environments.

-9. Understand the physical processes behind the flows involved in the water cycle at watershed scale, determine a hydrological balance at different spatio-temporal scales (peak flow for hydraulic structure design, runoff coefficient, hydrological balance, river gauging techniques, etc.).
+9. Understanding the physical processes behind the flows involved in the water cycle at the watershed scale, determining a hydrological balance at different spatial and temporal scales (peak flow for sizing hydraulic structures, runoff coefficient, hydrological balance, river gauging techniques, etc.).

-10. Master how to find information for an internship or a job, how to write a CV and LM, and how to conduct a job interview.
+10. Mastering information research for an internship or job, writing a resume and cover letter, and preparing for a job interview.

 Read more